Focus on basic fodder production

 Long service life: A large main bearing and replaceable Hardox elements on the bottom protect the shear bucket from wear and ensure that the machine retains its value.
 The support frame is also completely powder-coated.

 It is not only the price explosions for concentrated feed that are causing a higher value of the basic feed – in general, there are more attempts again to keep the added value on one’s own farm as resource-optimised as possible.
 High milk yields with suitable quality standards can therefore only be achieved if the entire feed chain is taken into account and constantly improved.
 Many individual steps are required, from ensiling, compaction, removal and mixing to the refreshment of the feed in the barn.
 MAMMUT’s silage and feeding technology supports you in this process and thus increases your economic success in harmony with increased animal welfare thanks to the best forage quality and tasty feed.

-In edition 02 / 2022, the agricultural magazine “Top Agrar Österreich” took a closer look at the MAMMUT silage cutting bucket in a practical test.
-The device achieved first-class results, which are impressive.
+In issue 02 / 2022, the trade magazine “Top Agrar Österreich” took a closer look at the MAMMUT silage cutting bucket in a practical test.
+The device has achieved first-class results that are worth seeing.
 You can download the complete report here.